- Oops!Something went wrong.Please try again later.

 The Boris Lawrence Henson Foundation

-The Boris Lawrence Henson Foundation, which actress Taraji P. Henson founded to honor her Vietnam War veteran father in 2018, has been offering free virtual therapy for up to five sessions to BIPOC during the novel coronavirus pandemic.
-(It is a "short term opportunity offered to those experiencing a life-changing event related to or triggered by the COVID-19 pandemic" or those impacted directly or indirectly by the injustices against Black people.)
-Fill out this online form to register and be sure to select a provider in your state.
+The Boris Lawrence Henson Foundation, which actress Taraji P. Henson founded to honor her Vietnam War veteran father in 2018, offered free virtual therapy for up to five sessions to BIPOC in 2020.
+Now, the organization offers free group therapy for teens and young adults.
+Fill out this online form to register and find one in your state.

 The nonprofit's vision is to eradicate the stigma around mental health in the black community by providing support and bringing awareness to mental health issues.